Skip to main content

 Deciding on a Data Transfer Method

 When performing the upgrade from Nexus Repository 2 to 3, there are three data transfer methods from which you must choose: HTTP downloading, file system copying, or file system hard linking.
-Each method has its own pros, cons, and requirements as detailed below.
+Each method has its pros, cons, and requirements as detailed below.

 Requirements